 That brand recognition can be the difference between prospects visiting your booth or staying away, so don’t ignore the power of creating pre-show buzz.

 Your branding is a key part of how your business is perceived at a trade show.
-Including social media contact details will help your branding look up-to-date and engaging.
+Including social media contact details will help promote brand engagement.

-Whether it’s on your company business cards, sales literature or your pop up exhibition stand, these details will keep your prospects in touching distance post-show.
+Whether on your company business cards, sales literature, or exhibition stand graphics, promoting social media accounts will keep your prospects in touching distance post-show.

 Another idea is to run a competition using social media that includes your branding, which is a great way to create interest among potential buyers.
 For example, create a contest using social media by having event visitors take a selfie with your stand to be entered into a drawing for a high-value prize.